reidgs/TerraBot/README.md

 The above image shows an overview of the connections between the different nodes (ovals) in the system.
-Notice all the topics (rectangles) connected to the student, as those are the ones you will be using to regulate your greenhouse.
+Pay particular attention to the topics (rectangles) connected to the agent, as those are the ones you will be using to regulate your greenhouse.

 ## ROS Communication ##